-Show students the video "Special Report: Open Burning", available at http://ncdenr.org/web/ aq/openburning/video, or on DVD (free of charge) from the NC Division of Air Quality (see contact information at end of PRODUCTION. activity).

-DIRECTOR CAMERA.
-Gather props as suggest-DATE SCENE ed on page one and in the included scripts.
-Students can bring props, clothes and "clean trash" from home, but please see the "Smoldering Nasty Stuff" activity for important safety precautions for collecting clean trash.
+Show students the video "Special Report: Open Burning", available at http://ncdenr.org/web/ aq/openburning/video, or on 0 DVD (free of charge) from the NC Division of Air Quality (see С contact information at end of PRODUCTION activity).
+DIRECTOR can bring props, clothes and "clean trash" from home, but please see the "Smoldering Nasty Stuff" activity for important safety precautions for collecting clean trash.